craftingcity/The-Known-World/Prenotes Aug 18 23.md

 They have returned to a point upon the road nearby to where they were attacked a few days ago, were Zeldris had spotted a structure that looked to be either completely overgrown or constructed of live foliage and flora.

+With the structure only a mile or so off the road

 ### What does the World Know?

 Basil's cat's name is Maggie